daveherrald/SA-rsearch/README.md

 ### Store Keyring Password
 You must store the keyring password in `$SPLUNK_HOME/etc/apps/SA-rsearch/bin/python_keyring/.secret` for the custom search commands to access encrypted passwords in the keyring.

-Replace `mykeyringpassword` with the password you set for the keyring in the previous step.
+Replace `mykeyringpassword` with the password you set for the keyring in the [previous section](#createupdatedelete-splunk-privileged-accounts).
 Make sure it's wrapped in single quotes.
 Be sure to lock the file down to the user running splunkd (typically root) and set to mode 600.

 ```
 # echo 'mykeyringpassword' > $SPLUNK_HOME/etc/apps/SA-rsearch/bin/python_keyring/.secret